 State Youth Advisory Board

-The State Youth Advisory Board (SYAB), also known as MY LIFE (Maryland Youth Launching Initiatives for Empowerment), consists of foster youth from across the State of Maryland.
-The purpose of the SYAB is to provide a vehicle in which information about the Transitional Youth Services Program can be gained and recommendations for improvements can be made.
+The State Youth Advisory Board (SYAB), also known as M.Y.L.I.F.E.
+(Maryland Youth Launching Initiatives for Empowerment), consists of foster youth from across the State of Maryland.
+The purpose of the SYAB is to builds on the concept that input from youth is essential to the effectiveness and success of programs designed to serve them.
+The SYAB plays a major role in program development and is comprised of a group of youth who are encouraged to contribute to the development of program planning.
+SYAB participants are viewed as valued partners in the development of the Maryland Transitional Living Services.
 The board serves to empower youth to have a positive effect in their communities, encourage youth to develop skills necessary for independent living and leadership development, assist in the planning of the annual teen conferences and review State and Federal legislation that may affect them.

 Tuition Waiver and Education Tuition Voucher for Foster Care and Former Foster Care Youth